istopwg/pwg-books/ippguide/print-jobs.md

 What are Print Jobs?
 --------------------

-Print jobs in IPP are an abstract object that represents work to be done by a printer - typically printing or faxing a document.
+Print jobs in IPP are objects that represent work to be done by a printer.
 Print jobs provide attributes that describe the *status* of the job (pending, held for some reason, printing, completed, etc.), *general information* about the job (the job's owner, name, submission time, etc.) the *job ticket* (print options), and the *job receipt* (what print options were used, how many pages were printed, when the job was printed, etc.)

-Print jobs contain zero or more documents that are processed (printed, faxed, etc.) as a single work item, although most printers only support a single document per job so the multiple-document capability of IPP is rarely used.

-> Note: A print job with no documents cannot be processed and will (eventually)
-> be aborted so that other jobs can be processed.

 ### Job Status Attributes

-Jobs provide five main status attributes: "job-id", "job-originating-user-name", "job-printer-uri", "job-state", and "job-state-reasons".
-The "job-id" and "job-printer-uri" attributes provide an identifying (integer) number and the printer that will be processing the job.
-The "job-originating-user-name" attribute provides the name of the submitter, e.g., "Bob Smith".
-The "job-originating-user-name" and "job-printer-uri" attributes are provided in the job creation request (Create-Job or Print-Job), while the printer generates a unique "job-id" for each job, starting at 1.

-The "job-state" attribute is a number that describes the general state of the
+Job objects provide two main status attributes: "job-state" and "job-state-reasons".
+The "job-state" attribute is a number that describes the general state of the job:
-job:

 - '3': The job is queued and pending.
-- '4': The job has been held, either because the user asked for it or because a passcode needs to be entered on the printer ("PIN printing").
+- '4': The job has been held, e.g., for "PIN printing".
 - '5': The job is being processed (printed, faxed, etc.)
 - '6': The job is stopped (out of paper, etc.)
 - '7': The job was canceled by the user.